-What does it mean to be an Arab man?
+Do Arab men support gender equality?

 'Crisis of masculinity'

-In Morocco, men and women talked about a "crisis of masculinity" with both genders struggling to align their roles and rights between their public and private lives -- with men asserting their authority at home, yet feeling under pressure due to gender shifts in the public sphere.
+In Morocco, men and women talked about a "crisis of masculinity" with both genders struggling to align their roles and rights in their public and private lives.

-A woman in her 20s was quoted \in the report as saying that Moroccan society was "no longer anchored in tradition, but not in modernity either."
+A woman in her 20s was quoted in the report as saying that Moroccan society was "no longer anchored in tradition, but not in modernity either."

 "We are between the two without knowing where to place ourselves ... we have not yet fully grasped that if we believe ourselves to be the same, equal, in everything, that this means a redistribution of (gender) roles."